gracelang/language/standardPrelude/standard.md

     // (self == other) || (self > other)

     at(index: Number) -> String
-    // returns the character in position index (as a string of size 1); index must be in the range 1..size
+    // returns the character in position index (as a string of size 1); index must be an integer in the range 1..size

     first -> String
     // returns the first character of the string, as a String of size 1.
 String must not be empty